Maine Nursing License Requirements

-To become a licensed practical nurse in Maine, a candidate must have completed an approved curriculum in practical nursing that culminates in the award of a diploma or certificate.1 A list of approved programs in practical nursing located in Maine is available.2 The Maine State Board of Nursing also provides historical pass rates by program on the National Council Licensure Examination on its website.3
+To become a licensed practical nurse in Maine, a candidate must have completed an approved curriculum in practical nursing that culminates in the award of a diploma or certificate.1 A list of approved programs in practical nursing in Maine is available on the Maine State Board of Nursing website.2 The Maine State Board of Nursing also provides historical pass rates by program on the National Council Licensure Examination.3

 2. Submit the Application for Examination and License as a Licensed Practical Nurse.

-The Application for Examination and License as a Licensed Practical Nurse form is required to begin the application process in Maine.4 This form should be completed and submitted to the Maine State Board of Nursing along with the appropriate fees and a passport style photograph no more than two years old signed and dated by the applicant.4 Applicants who attended a practical nursing program outside of the state of Maine must also request official transcripts to be sent by the school attended directly to the Maine State Board of Nursing.4 The school, whether in-state or out of state, must also complete Section III of the application form with an administrative signature and school seal.4
+The Application for Examination and License as a Licensed Practical Nurse form is required to begin the application process in Maine.4 This form should be completed and submitted to the Maine State Board of Nursing along with the appropriate fees and a passport-style photograph no more than two years old that is signed and dated by the applicant.4 Applicants who attended a practical nursing program outside of the state of Maine must also request official transcripts to be sent by the school attended directly to the Maine State Board of Nursing.4 The school, whether in-state or out-of-state, must also complete Section III of the application form with an administrative signature and school seal.4

 3. Register for and Take the National Council Licensure Examination for Practical Nurses.

-Prospective practical nurses must pass the National Council Licensure Examination for Practical Nurses (NCLEX-PN).1 The NCLEX-PN is administered by Pearson VUE, a third party company.5 Once a candidate has registered to take the NCLEX-PN with Pearson VUE and the candidate’s application has been approved by the Maine State Board of Nursing, the candidate may schedule and take the NCLEX-PN.5 After passing the NCLEX-PN the candidate may receive a license in practical nursing.1
+Prospective practical nurses must pass the National Council Licensure Examination for Practical Nurses (NCLEX-PN).1 The NCLEX-PN is administered by Pearson VUE.5 Once a candidate has registered to take the NCLEX-PN with Pearson VUE and the candidate’s application has been approved by the Maine State Board of Nursing, the candidate may schedule and take the NCLEX-PN.5 After passing the NCLEX-PN the candidate may receive a license in practical nursing.1

 3 Steps to Become a Registered Nurse in Maine